 Repairing Damaged Teeth with Dental Crowns

-When you experience dental damage or tooth decay, it’s important that you reach out to your trusted Owings Mills dentist and team at Dolfield Dental right away.
+When you experience dental damage or tooth decay, it’s important that you reach out to your trusted Owings Mills dentist and team at Dolfield Dental of Owings Mills right away.
 When tooth damage is treated in the earliest stages, we’re able to preserve the greatest amount of healthy tooth structure.
 We always recommend the most conservative restoration options because we want patients to maintain as much of their healthy dental structures as possible.
 Two of the restoration options we recommend most often are dental crowns and fixed bridges.
 If you want to learn more about treatment with crowns and bridges or any other dentistry services available from our team, please don’t hesitate to contact us.
 Our friendly team is always happy to help you with answers to your questions or scheduling an appointment in our state-of-the-art office.

 What is a Dental Crown?